 Diploma in Restaurant and Culinary Hospitality

-Institute of Culinary Education, New York, NY
+Institute of Culinary Education, Boston, MA

 Expected Graduation in 2020

-And what if all you have is your high school diploma?
+All you have is your high school diploma?

-List your high school, styling it like this:
+List your high school like this:

 Townsend Harris High School, Flushing, NY

 If you’ve completed a degree, skip listing your high school.

 Pro Tip: On your waiter or waitress resume, don't add your GPA.
 A too-low GPA will just turn them off, so it's best to skip adding it entirely.

 Would you like some more ways on how you can make the best use of education on your waitress or waiter resume?
 Then check out: How to Place Education on a Resume